dingosmart/Physics-Simulations-and-Animations/README.md

 Physics Simulations and Animations ( The example of Physics modeling and simulations on c#) These projects came within vypolenniya test items for the corporation http://www.transas.com/, particularly for modeling department.
 Painfully, they needed a person with an engineering degree, with C # zanniem, with experience and is not demanding to the level of the RFP.

 Tests covered a broad front hydraulics problem, automation, programming, systems design.
 It has been a desire to have projects were carried out over a period not exceeding 2 weeks.
-In the language-in high-level type c # or C ++
+In the language-in high-level type C# or C ++

 The formed solution was to contain: